Facebook reportedly looking into a subscription-based model

 Mark Zuckerberg said Facebook will always be free.
-But based on Facebook's moves -- according to reports by Bloomberg -- there could be a paid version coming in the future.
+But based on Facebook's moves, as reported by Bloomberg, there could be a paid version coming in the future.

 But since Facebook's data privacy scandal, where information on 87 million people had been misused by data profling firm Cambridge Analytica, people have become much more wary of how much information they've given the social network.

-According to Bloomberg, there has been growing momentum at Facebook for a new subscription-based model, with the social network pushing forward with market research to see if there would be an interest in paying for their privacy.
+According to Bloomberg, there's been growing momentum at Facebook for a new subscription-based model, with the social network conducting market research among consumers to see if they'd be interested in paying for their privacy.

-A Facebook spokesman declined to comment, but pointed to Zuckerberg's Facebook's COO Sheryl Sandberg's answers on the company's earnings call last week.
+A Facebook spokesman declined to comment, but pointed to Facebook COO Sheryl Sandberg's answers on the company's earnings call last week.

 "We certainly thought about lots of other forms of monetization including subscriptions, and we'll always continue to consider everything," Sandberg said on the call.